risawitama/verbose-potato/README.md

-## What do you call two guys hanging out by your window?
-Kurt & Rod.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.